vedantpuri/ddo-persuasion/README.md

 - 1: User changes his stance after the debate
 - 0: User stays on the same side after the debate

-*Note:* We discard the case when the voter was in the middle and stayed in the middle since that doesn't provide insight into the task.

 Model Type: Logistic Regression